Think about the moments in your life that have shaped you. It's in these experiences where your most powerful personal stories live.

-What are the opportunities for collective engagement?
+What are the opportunities for collective impact?

 Today, initiatives like The Guardian’s Modern-day Slavery in Focus project use personal stories to communicate systemic issues to large-scale audiences - oftentimes, directly leading to change.

 Take the story they broke in September 2013 about the role of slave labor in World Cup construction in Qatar.
-Journalists uncovered how migrant workers, trapped into forced labor, were dying in unprecedented numbers.
+Journalists uncovered how migrant workers, trapped in forced labor, were dying in unprecedented numbers.

 After the story broke, FIFA Chief, Sepp Blatter, raised the issue with the Emir of Qatar, and the country promised to reform its labor laws.